 We use third-parties to process data and deliver services for the purposes shown.
-All of these processors may have access to some of your personally identifiable information (PII) as appropriate for the delivery of the purpose specified.
+All of these processors may have access to some of your Personal Data as appropriate for the delivery of the purpose specified.

-All of our third-party processors are subject to our Controller-Processor terms, which limit their legal right to access PII data unless under supervision by our personnel or by other specific written consent from us.
+All of our third-party processors are subject to our Controller-Processor terms, which limit their legal right to access Personal Data unless under supervision by our personnel or by other specific written consent from us.
+These include: